sibasishm/fullstack-boilerplate/README.md

 -   type-graphql to define GraphQL schemas including types.
 -   apollo and express as the server.
 -   argon2 for password hasing and not bcrypt.js because of [this reason](https://security.stackexchange.com/questions/193351/in-2018-what-is-the-recommended-hash-to-store-passwords-bcrypt-scrypt-argon2).
+-   express-session for session authentication.
+-   redis for session store with connect-redis middleware.